rmagatti/auto-session/README.md

 # 📢 Commands

-Auto Session exposes two commands that can be used or mapped to any keybindings for manually saving and restoring sessions.
+AutoSession exposes the following commands that can be used or mapped to any keybindings for manually saving and restoring sessions.

 ```viml
 :SessionSave " saves or creates a session in the currently set `auto_session_root_dir`.